todogroup/ospology/ospology-live/framework.md

 ## OSPOlogyLive Framework

-We are introducing a new framework for hybrid, small-scale mini-summit targeted to discuss important topics for OSPOs based on specific region needs.
+We are introducing a new framework for hybrid or in-person, small-scale mini-summit targeted to discuss important topics for open source management and strategy within organizations based on specific region needs.
 This format provides a more intimate and interactive setting for participants to engage in discussions, share knowledge, and build relationships with like-minded professionals.

 This way, people can talk openly about their organization's open source challenges and work together on shared solutions.
 Topics range from safely using open source to license compliance, sustainability, contributing back to the community, and more.
-For the full list of OSPO-specific topics please see [https://ospomindmap.todogroup.org/](https://ospomindmap.todogroup.org/).

 In a nutshell, the framework defines the following small-scale conference:

 - Follows an unconference style meaning it's a participants-driven meeting
-- Aim is to share openly and learn from each other under Chatham House Rules and connect OSPOs with various open source communities involved in the open source activities that matter to them (e.g. os policies, tooling, standards, and community building)
+- Aim is to share openly and learn from each other under Chatham House Rules and connect open source managers, OSPO leaders, and other open source stakeholders within organizations with various open source communities involved in the open source activities that matter to them (e.g. os policies, tooling, standards, and community building)
-- It is a 2-day in-person event, part prepared presentations, part hands-on workshop, and of course, there is space for networking.
+- It is a 2-day in-person event, part prepared expert-led panel discussions, part hands-on workshop, and of course, there is space for networking.
 - Follows Linux Foundation antitrust policies and code of conduct
 - Participants can register their interest to receive an invite via [Linux Foundation's community platform](https://community.linuxfoundation.org/ospology-european-chapter/) as seats are limited.
 - Location is to be provided by one of the participants (host) for free